 - Skewed Priorities: When the mayor finds out what Mrs. Mavilda had really been doing with the kids, he's more concerned if the inspector sees it and calls them out on it.

 - Space Whale Aesop: The ending promptly shoehorns in "You always win when you are good" as the moral of the tale Mrs. Mavilda learns.
 Putting aside the idea that you will eventually get what you want if you're a good person, in the story's context it makes no sense because the story was resolved by a Deus ex Machina courtesy of Santa striking Mrs. Mavilda with lightning.
 Can she truly have been said to have learned anything when her reformation is probably due to brain damage from being electrocuted?

 - Split Personality: There are several times where Mrs. Mavilda's audio has glitches that make it seem like she has different personalities she likes to argue with.

 - Storybook Opening: A textbook (storybook?) example.
 The storybook doesn't have words or even word-shaped scribbles, just colored Tetris blocks.

 - Thief Bag: The mayor pays Mrs. Mavilda in bags of money.

 - Undisclosed Funds: The orphanage is paid in bags of money.
-Apparently, direct deposits, checks, and statements that have an actual amount listed do not exist in this universe.
-"Cause who needs a paper trail when you have millionaire duck currency?"
+Apparently, direct deposits, checks, bank accounts, and statements that have an actual amount listed do not exist in this universe.
+But hey, who needs a paper trail when you have millionaire duck currency?